eleanorlatus/codewars/README.md

 Currently ranked 5 KYU, in the top 22% percentile at my level.

 Note: C# challenges are saved under my <a href="https://www.codewars.com/users/EleanorCivica">corporate account</a>.

+For C#, I am currently ranked 6 KYU, in the top 88% percentile at my level.